xavibenjamin/brightpixels.blog/_posts/2016-01-05-publishing-to-jekyll-from-ios.md

 # You can create a token specific for this workflow
 # at https://github.com/settings/tokens
 token = '$github_token'
 repo = '$github_repo' # Just as it says on the tin.
-For me it was 'theboldreport.net'
+For me it was 'brightpixels.blog'

 ######## No need to edit past this point
 post_text = editor.get_text()